Skip to main content

 Request Fee Waiver

-Florida courts offer indigent fee waivers for petitioners who cannot afford court fees.
+Florida courts offer fee waivers for those who cannot afford court fees.
 Contact your county clerk for an application.

 Browse Florida Counties